Insighter2k/Kup-Translator/README.md

 # How does it work
 Execute the executable with parameters and it will do the work for you.
+If you use a wikia value, you can cross reference the japanese words (names e.g.) with those fanpages.

+If the cross reference is not successful, the application will try to translate it to the given language paramwter: romaji or english.
 If you want to use the english translation, it will Google Translate.
 This process is far slower than the romaji procedure.
 So beware.

 ## Parameters